Collagenous Spherulosis of the Breast

 I just want to let you know that I have a newer version of this page with more up-to-date information on Benign Breast Conditions.
 Because of this, this page is getting somewhat ‘old’ however you can still use it.
 It still has great research material.

 Breast collagenous spherulosis is really an incidental microscopic finding, which may occur in isolation or multifocally, and it sometimes develops adjacent to benign proliferative breast lesions.
 However, collagenous spherulosis of the breast can also develop alongside malignant breast processes, though rarely.

-The main concern surrounding breast collagenous spherulosis is that it might be misinterpreted as adenoid cystic carcinoma of the breast.
+The main concern surrounding this condition is that it might be misinterpreted as adenoid cystic carcinoma of the breast.
 Collagenous spherulosis of the breast most often occurs in association with benign lesions such as breast papilloma and florid ductal hyperplasia.
-But it is a very rare finding, occuring in only 1%-2% of biopsies for hyperplastic breast lesions.
+But it is a very rare finding, occuring in only 1% to 2% of biopsies for hyperplastic breast lesions.

 Breast collagenous spherulosis has also been referred to historically as mucinous spherulosis, or simply spherulosis.
 It has also been referred to as ‘adenoid cystic hyperplasia‘.
 It is basically an intraluminal process which partially fills breast terminal ducts or acini.

 Collagenous spherulosis of the breast is generally a very small development, less than 3 mm in diameter, which is almost always an incidental microscopic finding, (in other words, something you might find accidentally while looking for something else, like breast carcinoma) and is usually confined to one medium or high power field on the microscope.
 It almost never presents as a ‘mass‘ on its own.